 An introduction to the study of crime and criminological theories.
 In addition to developing an understanding of criminological theories, students examine the rich and diverse nature of Canadian criminological research.
 Specific topics may include: women and crime; crime prevention; restorative justice; youth justice; the overrepresentation of Indigenous peoples in the criminal justice system; and penology.

 Prerequisite(s): 6 credit units of 100-level SOC.

-Note: Costs in addition to tuition may apply to this course.
+Note: Costs in addition to tuition may apply to Independent Studies sections of this course.

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.